kubernetes/enhancements/keps/sig-network/2104-kube-proxy-lib/README.md

 ## Motivation

-There have been several presentations, issues, and projects dedicated to reusing kube-proxy logic while extending it to embrace different backend technologies (i.e. NFT, eBPF, openvswitch, and so on).
+There have been several presentations, issues, and projects dedicated to reusing kube-proxy logic while extending it to embrace different backend technologies (i.e. nftables, eBPF, Open vSwitch, and so on).
 This KEP attempts to make a library which will facilitate this type of work.

 A general solution to this problem is explored in the KPNG project (https://github.com/kubernetes-sigs/kpng/), which exhibits many properties